jerieshg/DMSSB/README.md

-# Document Management System with Survey Builder
+# Document Management System with Survey Builder (DMSSB)

 This a MEANJS project is about a centralized documents system with a module for doing surveys.